IMZihad21/dotnet-articles/20241103_Custom_Role-Based_Authorization_with_JWT_in_ASP.NET_Core.md

 **Implementing the Custom Authorization Handler**

-Now we’ll build `RoleBasedAuthorizationHandler`, the core of our setup.
-This handler evaluates the request's API route and checks the user’s role-based permissions, using a user manager dependency (`IUserManager`) to fetch the role permissions dynamically.
+Now weâ€™ll build `RoleBasedAuthorizationHandler`, the core of our setup.
+This handler evaluates the request's API route and checks the userâ€™s role-based permissions, using a user manager dependency (`IUserManager`) to fetch the role permissions dynamically.

 ```csharp
 public class RoleBasedAuthorizationHandler : AuthorizationHandler<RoleBasedRequirement>